betterclient/Snippets/KeyBindManager/README.md

 Note: This Snippet is made for 1.18.1.

-1.Go to net.minecraft.client.Pptions.java and change keymappings variable to non final.
+1.Go to net.minecraft.client.Options.java and change keymappings variable to non final.

 ![image](https://user-images.githubusercontent.com/103489620/166139178-06c2b936-ad07-44a5-89d4-a69abc783b12.png)